B2B Market Segmentation Guide

 Account Tiering

-Account tiering classifies prospects and customers into priority levels based on revenue potential, value, and resource requirements.
+Account tiering classifies prospects and customers into priority levels based on revenue potential and the resources required to serve them.
 Tiers determine sales coverage models, marketing investment levels, and service delivery approaches.

 Related Terms: